m4c0/be-cpu/README.md

 * One 74245 (tri-state bi-directional buffer) to enable output the value to the bus on-demand
 * Eight LEDs to show the output of the 74173 (effectively, the value of the register, even if not outputting to the bus)

 There's only one considerable change in this design.
-The output LEDs has current limiting resistors (values to be determined).
+The output LEDs has current limiting resistors - currently 220ohms.

 It also contains an extra 8-bit header from the output of the 74173.
-This serves for "hot linking" the register without the bus - in this case, the "B" register and the ALU input.
+This serves for "hot linking" the register without the bus - in this case, "A" and "B" registers and the ALU input.

 The whole design currently fits in a 4.5x3.2cm board.
 You can buy one for yourself at [OSHPark](https://oshpark.com/shared_projects/CUKuVAHy).

+Improvements for the next revision:

+* Add a OSH stamp to the back silk
+* Consider a dual hot-link pin header, allowing to "sandwich" the ALU using standard headers

+#### ALU

+#### Bus

 ### BM - My own version